ars140/ars140.github.io/_posts/2022-01-23-infinite-negative.md

 ## A Series of Events

-A couple of months ago, I showed an interesting math fact to my family (it made sense to bring up in the context, I promise), related to this infinite series:
+A couple of months ago, I showed an interesting math fact to my family, related to this infinite series:

 $$ S = \sum_{i=0}^{\infty} 2^i = 1 + 2 + 4 + 8 + 16 + ...$$